On the Effectiveness and Generalization of Race Representations for Debiasing High-Stakes Decisions: Learned Representations Enable Effective Debiasing

 \para{Interchange intervention accuracy (IIA).} After training, we evaluate the learned alignment on a test set using the \emph{interchange intervention accuracy}~\citep{geiger2023causal}:

 where $N$ is the total number of input pairs.
-The IIA measures how often interventions on the race subspace produce the same output as changing the input name, i.e., the degree to which the subspace $R$ represents the causal variable race.
+The IIA measures how often interventions on the language model produce the same output as corresponding interventions on the causal model, i.e., the degree to which the subspace $R$ represents the causal variable \textit{race}.

 We search for race subspaces across a model's residual streams, which are the outputs of transformer blocks~\citep{elhage2021framework}, within a range of tokens.
 We perform the alignment search on one token before and ten tokens after the name tokens, and on the three last tokens.
 Furthermore, we search over all layers.